Paris Place Denfert-Rochereau square

 And because of the original name for this Paris square, it seemed very appropriate and fitting that it should be changed from Place d’Enfer to Place Denfert-Rochereau and named after a French colonel who had fought in the Franco-Prussian war.

-About Place Denfert-Rochereau in Paris
+About Paris Place Denfert-Rochereau square

-Opposite this you now have the Musee du General Leclerc et Musee de la Liberation of Paris and Musee Jean Moulin, which were inaugurated on the 75th anniversary of the Liberation of Paris and beneath this incredible museums in Paris they have now opened a former command centre of Colonel Rol-Tanguy who also played a strategic part in freeing France during World War II.
+Opposite this you now have the Musee du General Leclerc et Musee de la Liberation of Paris and Musee Jean Moulin, which were inaugurated on the 75th anniversary of the Liberation of Paris and beneath this incredible Paris museums they have now opened a former command centre of Colonel Rol-Tanguy who also played a strategic part in freeing France during World War II.

-There are numerous trees around the Place Denfert-Rochereau including horse chestnuts and maples, yet there are also three different garden areas that have been named separate squares in their own right, which are the Square Jacques Antoine that has its own statue, the Square Claude Nicolas Ledoux named after the architect mentioned above, and the Square Abbe Migne.
+There are numerous trees around the Place Denfert-Rochereau square including horse chestnuts and maples, yet there are also three different garden areas that have been named separate squares in their own right, which are the Square Jacques Antoine that has its own statue, the Square Claude Nicolas Ledoux named after the architect mentioned above, and the Square Abbe Migne.

-The Lion of Belfort Statue
+Place Denfert-Rochereau square Lion of Belfort Statue

 Made in bronze and exactly the same, just on a smaller scale to the sandstone Lion of Belfort that Frederic Auguste Bartholdi had sculpted in honour of Denfert-Rochereau, this was in honour of the defendants of France during the siege of 1870 and 1871 where Denfert-Rochereau was stationed during the Franco-Prussian war.

-This large lion statue was placed within the centre of the square in 1880, and was fully restored to its former glory in 2001 with the addition of a medallion and a plaque that was unveiled and inaugurated on 14th October 2001 in the presence of the Mayor of Paris, Bertrand Delanoe, along with several other dignitaries.
+This large lion statue was placed within the centre of the Paris Place Denfert-Rochereau square in 1880, and was fully restored to its former glory in 2001 with the addition of a medallion and a plaque that was unveiled and inaugurated on 14th October 2001 in the presence of the Mayor of Paris, Bertrand Delanoe, along with several other dignitaries.

-Visiting Place Denfert-Rochereau in Paris
+Visiting the Paris Place Denfert-Rochereau square

 Yet there is also a Metro station here called the Denfert-Rochereau stop, which serves Metro line 4 and line 6.